oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 The tutorial is set up in 5 different steps

-1: Plugged EV as load
+- Step 1: Plugged EV as load
-2: Unidirektional charging (learning: incentive to re-charge)
+- Step 2: Unidirektional charging (learning: incentive to re-charge)
-3: Free charging with PV system at work (learning: dispatch with shifting under simple constraint)
+- Step 3: Free charging with PV system at work (learning: dispatch with shifting under simple constraint)
-4: Fix free charging artefact and allow bidirectional use of the battery (learning: looped energy flow as indicator for flawed model and understand the "balanced" keyword)
+- Step 4: Fix free charging artefact and allow bidirectional use of the battery (learning: looped energy flow as indicator for flawed model and understand the "balanced" keyword)
-5: Variable electricity prices (learning: how to include time series for costs)
+- Step 5: Variable electricity prices (learning: how to include time series for costs)

 Each section contains a step by step explanation of how the a management of an ev loading can be done is using oemof.solph.
 Additionally, the repository contains a fully functional python file of all five main steps for you to execute yourself or